 Internal Linking Makes SEO Content Writing More Difficult

 It is critical that your SEO content optimization strategy step beyond on-page keyword density.
-Content writing for your website must be done in a way that the keywords are incorporated into the content on other pages beyond the page that keyword is being optimized on.
-The reason for this is simple: good internal linking relies on keywords and requires the SEO writer to conceptualize beyond the page he/she is writing for at the time.
-Stated simply, you need to have the targeted keyword on many pages, which makes the process of SEO copywriting much more difficult than typical web copy writing.
+Content writing for your website must be done in a way that the keywords are incorporated into the content on other pages beyond the page that keyword is being optimized.
+The reason for this is simple: proper internal linking relies on keywords and requires the SEO writer to conceptualize beyond the page he/she is writing for at the time.
+Stated simply, you need to have the targeted keyword on many pages, which makes the process of SEO copywriting much more difficult than typical web copywriting.